zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

    - `name`: The name of the screen source.
    - `thumbnail`: The thumbnail of the screen source.

-2. Based on the properties of `source`, draw the UI (by HTML and CSS) for selecting the screen source to share.
+2. Based on the properties of `source`, draw the UI (by HTML and CSS) for the end user selecting the screen source to share.

    The following figure shows the properties' corresponding elements on the UI for screen source selection:

    ![img](https://web-cdn.agora.io/docs-files/1547456888707)

-3. Get the `sourceId` of the source selected by the user.
+3. Get the `sourceId` of the source selected by the end user.

 4. Set `sourceId` when creating the screen-sharing stream.